Best HYSA:4.21% APY

 The Good

 The Bottom Line: The Standard typically shines for non-surgical specialties where premium cost is a major factor.
-They have a solid contract but fewer of the "bells and whistles" of Guardian.
+If your hospital or residency program has a guaranteed-issue discount with them, it is incredibly hard to beat.

 Ameritas